Cris Tinley: Later life, honours, and death

-Tinley umpired 27 first-class matches in his career, including several matches umpired while still active as a player.
-His final first-class match as an umpire took place in 1877, though he would make a final appearance as an umpire in 1880 to umpire a match in Burton-on-Trent featuring the United South of England Eleven.
+Tinley umpired 27 matches in his career, including several matches umpired while still active as a player.
+His final match as an umpire took place in 1877, though he would make a final appearance as an umpire in 1880 to umpire a match in Burton-on-Trent featuring the United South of England Eleven.

-Tinley was the recipient of two benefit matches, one in 1861 in an AEE match versus his former Burton-on-Trent side (which Tinley rejoined to play against the AEE on that occasion) and another in a North v South match in 1875, taking place a year after his playing career ended.
+Tinley was the recipient of two benefit matches, one in 1861 in an AEE match versus his former Burton-on-Trent team (which Tinley rejoined to play against the AEE on that occasion), and another in a North v South match in 1875, taking place a year after his playing career ended.
 A testimonial in Tinley's honour was also granted to him in 1891 by Burton-on-Trent.

 He was married to Mary Jane and had a son, Fred.
 In retirement, he ran Burton-on-Trent's Royal Oak Inn.
 After being ill for several years, Tinley died on 11 December 1900.